 From my original post:

 So what does a genuine tax paying citizen do in a survival situation??
 Reminds me of my Parsi friend Navroz in Bombay.
-We worked together for one of India’s large Parsi enterprises.
-He confided in me that he regularly invested in gold.
+We worked together for several years at one of India’s large Parsi enterprises.
+He confided to me that he regularly invested in gold.
 In my mind’s eye I saw him buying gold jewellery for his wife, until one day he gave me the finer details.
 The Parsi’s unlike people from my community have never forgotten their flight from Persia to escape persecution.
 However not everyone agrees with the flight theory and some say that they found the Arab competition in the Persian gulf too much to put up with and hence moved to India with their sacred fire and other belongings.*

 The gold he purchased was not purchased as jewellery, nor as bullion but in the form of wire.
 This had two advantages; firstly there were no making (designing) charges for wire and secondly, unlike bullion, a wire could be snipped off with wire nippers and proportionately cut off to pay for necessities in times of emergencies such as this or during war or ethnic/religious cleansing.

 Personally I prefer the 0.5 gram coins which are the smallest available denomination.
 Firstly this will be of higher purity than that of gold wire or jewellery.
 Secondly it will come with a certificate of authenticity which will make it easier to give off to someone as holding wire will mean a trip to the jeweller.
 In a SHTF scenario, you never know whether the jeweller will give you away or pretend that the wire is of lesser purity.

 However all said and done, it is still a good idea to hold some lower denominations of currency as they are (hopefully) widely accepted during an emergency.
 Watching my colleagues get stuck without money for 2 days was difficult.
 Even today as some people were able to get cash after waiting in long queues, there were a lot of ATM’s which had no money at all.